skellis46/finger-pointing-moon/case-for-support.md

 Finger pointing moon: recognising change through practice-research

->they see that language is only a finger pointing at the moon and not the moon itself.[@johnston_cloud_2012 p.2]
+>... they see that language is only a finger pointing at the moon and not the moon itself.[@johnston_cloud_2012 p.2]

+>Some aspects of the world may even be beyond the limits of our thought, so that we cannot form intelligible descriptions of them, let alone know that a particular description is true.[@markie_rationalism_2017 n.p.]

 ## The Research Problem and Questions

 Practice-research has two fundamental epistemic questions: 1) What is known or understood differently as a consequence of practice-research methods?
 2) How might these understandings be shared and articulated?
 The second question has been examined in detail through research into documentation and archives.[^doc] The first question remains practice-research's most controversial and under-examined.
 The aim of _Finger Pointing Moon_ is to tackle this first fundamental epistemic question.

-The project's aim is underpinned by three epistemic conditions: i) _proxies_, in which artist-scholars rely on epistemic proxies to circumvent the messiness of noticing change in practice-research; ii) _limits_, in which artist-scholars fail to examine the limits of what can and cannot be known through practice-research; and iii) _hyper-specificity_, in which practice-research understandings and methods are rarely in critical dialogue with each other.
+The project's aim is underpinned by three epistemic conditions: i) _proxies_, in which artist-scholars rely on epistemic proxies to circumvent the messiness of noticing change (that is, acquiring knowledge or observing ways in which "our seeing, our expectations, and our thinking" are reorganised[@noe_strange_2015, Chapter 11, n.p.]) in practice-research; ii) _limits_, in which artist-scholars fail to examine the limits of what can and cannot be known through practice-research; and iii) _hyper-specificity_, in which practice-research understandings and methods are rarely in critical dialogue with each other.

 _Finger Pointing Moon_ has three research questions built on these conditions: